Hysan Development: Predecessor

-Before his death in 1928, Lee had distributed the most of the shares of Lee Hysan Estate to his wife, concubines, children and relatives in 1925.
+Before his death in 1928, Lee had distributed most of the shares of Lee Hysan Estate to his wife, concubines, children and relatives in 1925.
 The shares he retained, 1/5 of the share capital, was inherited by his wife.

 East Point in colonial times contained mostly residential areas, with some offices dedicated to a British trading company.
 The development of the Jardine's Hill property into an entertainment ground—the modern day Lee Garden—and the following construction of the Lee Theatre as a Chinese opera venue set the trend for the continual redevelopment of Causeway Bay.

 Hysan Development

 Hysan Development was incorporated on 20 October 1970 as Hennessy Development Company Limited (unofficial translation appeared in Chinese media as 軒尼詩興業有限公司 or 興利建設有限公司) It was said to acquire a land lease (leasehold of Crown land) from the parent company Lee Hysan Estate in 1971 to re-develop into Hennessy Centre (興利中心) in Hennessy Road (軒尼詩道), which was demolished in 2010s for another re-development.
 In 1973, the company became an unlisted public limited company, selling 25% of its shares to the general public.
 Tai Cheung Holdings was a minority shareholder of Hysan Development.
 The company was listed on the Stock Exchange of Hong Kong (香港聯合交易所 (Hong Kong united exchange)) in September 1981.
 The Chinese-language media also reported another unofficial translation of the company name Hysan Development, as 希慎發展有限公司.

 It was said the company acquired three more sister companies from its parent company; these were Leighton (禮頓發展), Sunning (新寧地產) and Avenue respectively in the 1970s.
 The company also owned a subsidiary called "Kwong Wan".
 Hysan Development and the four subsidiaries owned five building complexes at that time, namely Hennessy Centre, Leighton Centre, One Hysan Avenue, Sunning Court and Sunning Plaza.

 After it became a listed company, Hysan Development acquired more land leases from the family members of Lee Hysan and from the family-owned company Lee Hysan Estate in 1980s to 1990s for re-development.
 These included a land lease on 74–86 Kennedy Road, now known as Bamboo Grove and the re-development of Lee Theatre and Lee Gardens Hotel into Lee Theatre Plaza and Lee Garden One respectively.
 It was reported that 74–86 Kennedy Road was the former location of the Lee family mansion, for which a building plan for another potential re-development was approved in 2017.

 The company also acquired some properties in Yun Ping Road and re-developed it into Lee Garden Two (called Caroline Centre at that time) in the early 1990s.